kkalass/rdf_vocabulary_to_dart/README.md

 ## 🛣️ Roadmap / Next Steps

-- Refactor Constants and generate for all well-known ontologies (FoafConstants, FoafTypes, FoafPredicates), rename dir to "ontologies"
 - Support base uri in jsonld and turtle serialization
 - More serialization formats (N-Triples, RDF/XML)
 - SHACL and schema validation